equinor/fmu-dataio/docs/datamodel.rst

   * **fmu.case.user.id**: [string] A user identity reference.

 * **fmu.case.description**: [list of strings] (a free-text description of this case) (optional)
-* **fmu.case.restart_from**: [uuid] (experimental) The intention with this attribute is to flag when a case is a restart fromm another case.
-Implementation of this attribute in fmu-dataio is pending alignment with ERT.

 .. note:: If an FMU data object is exported outside the case context, this block will not be present.